Terra Tower: Geology

 This tower is the remnant of a differentially eroded fin composed primarily of cliff-forming Wingate Sandstone, which consists of wind-borne, cross-bedded quartzose sandstones deposited as ancient sand dunes approximately 200 million years ago in the Late Triassic.
 The caprock at the summit consists of fluvial sandstones of the resistant Kayenta Formation.
 The slope around the base of Terra Tower is Chinle Formation.
 Precipitation runoff from this geographical feature drains to the Colorado River, approximately two miles to the northeast.

 Climate

 According to the Köppen climate classification system, Terra Tower is located in a semi-arid climate zone.
 Summers are hot and dry, while winters are cold with some snow.
 Temperatures reach 100 °F on 5.3 days, 90 °F on 57 days, and remain at or below freezing on 13 days annually.
-The months April through October offer the most favorable weather to visit.
+April through October offer the most favorable weather to visit.

 Climbing

 Established rock climbing routes on Terra Tower: